CodedByHasan/golang-for-beginners/README.md

 > Assuming you are in . directory.

-To run the different packages locally:
+To run the different examples locally:

 ```go
 go run /path/to/main.go